clhain/sandbox/docs/services/cert-manager.md

 * Adds a Let's Encrypt ClusterIssuer resource configured for the Let's Encrypt Pord Environment called letsencrypt-prod
 * Configures both Let's Encrypt ClusterIssuers with a required contactEmail address.

-The issuers can be disabled, and values can be passed to the official cert-manager chart (by adding them under the "cert-manager" key) as follows:
+The issuers can be disabled, and values can be passed to the official cert-manager chart (by adding them under the "cert-manager" key), as shown in the last 2 lines of the values file here:

 ```
 enableSelfSignedIssuer: true